The Ultimate Fifth Wheel Guide & the Best Fifth Wheel RVs

 Separation Between Driving and Living Space

 When you are towing a fifth wheel, you will be separated from your living space.
 Unlike a motorhome, you cannot simply run into the back of the RV and hop back into your seat.
 You will need to pull off the road, exit your truck and enter the fifth wheel to access the kitchen, bathroom or bedrooms.
-Currently, only 23 states allow passengers to ride inside fifth wheels while driving, but each state has its own safety requirements and conditions.
-Even if it is legal in some states, this does not mean it is always safe.
-Additionally, if you cross into a state that does not allow passengers to remain in fifth wheels, all passengers must ride in the main vehicle.
+Most states prohibit passengers from riding inside fifth wheels while driving, mainly due to safety concerns..

 Needs Ample Storage Space